xapian/xapian/xapian-applications/omega/docs/overview.rst

 * Rich Text Format documents (.rtf) if unrtf is available
 * Perl POD documentation (.pl, .pm, .pod) if pod2text is available
 * TeX DVI files (.dvi) if catdvi is available
+* DjVu files (.djv, .djvu) if djvutxt is available

 If you have additional extensions that represent one of these types, you need to add an additional MIME mapping using the --mime-type option.
 For instance::